The Hunger Games Series

 There are some spoilers below.
 I tried to keep the descriptions brief so that I don’t give away too much, so forgive me for the short descriptions!

 Background: Set in the future, the nation of Panem took the place of what was once known as North America.
 The Capitol rules Panem, made up of the Capitol and 12 surrounding districts, with an iron fist.
 Each year, the Capitol reminds the districts of how powerful they are by forcing each district to send a boy and girl (drawn by lottery) to fight – for survival, for a better life for their district, for love – in the annual Hunger Games.
-Only one participant will survive.
+Only one tribute will survive.

 The Hunger Games: In the first book in the series, we follow the representatives from District 12, Katniss and Peeta, in their quest to win the Hunger Games.
 Trained by the only living Hunger Games victor from their district, Katniss and Peeta enter an uneasy alliance as they fight for survival and for a better life for their district.